Schumer calls on Barrett to commit to recusing herself from Affordable Care Act case if confirmed - Local News 8

 The Republican-controlled Senate Judiciary Committee is set to begin hearings on Barrett’s confirmation Monday, with a potential for a full Senate vote to confirm Barrett just weeks before the court considers the landmark health reform law — a key point of opposition for Democrats, who do not have the votes needed to block the conservative judge’s nomination.

-Schumer on Sunday said Barrett’s record “is filled with evidence demonstrating the need for recusal.”
+Schumer said Sunday that Barrett’s record “is filled with evidence demonstrating the need for recusal.”

 “In a 2017 law review article she suggested she (viewed) as illegitimate the Supreme Court decision that upheld large portions of ACA.
 She directly criticized (Chief) Justice (John) Roberts,” who penned the court’s 2012 opinion upholding the law, he said.